-46 The White House.
+&lt;sup>52 The White House.
 Office of the Press Secretary, Remarks By President Obama and Russian President Medvedev after Meeting, April 1, 2009.

-47 Russian Federation Security Council.
+&lt;sup>53 Russian Federation Security Council.
 Russian Federation National Security Strategy Until 2020, May 12, 2009.

-At the July summit, President Obama stated that "the relationship between Russia and the United States has suffered from a sense of drift" in recent years, and that the two presidents had "resolved to reset U.S.-Russian relations."
+"resolved to reset U.S.-Russian relations."
 He stressed that the United States wanted "to deal as equals" with Russia, since both countries are nuclear superpowers, and that the United States has recognized that its role "is not to dictate policy around the world, but to be a partner with other countries" to solve global problems.
 Some observers have argued that these statements were aimed at assuaging Russian sensitivities about the country's status in the world.
-Russia's hyperbole about its role in the world, these observers have suggested, was evidenced by President Medvedev's statement that the United States and Russia are "powerful states [that] have special responsibility for everything that is happening on our planet," and that strengthened bilateral cooperation "will ensure international peace and security."
+Russia's hyperbole about its role in the world, these observers have suggested, was evidenced by President Medvedev's statement at the summit that the United States and Russia are "powerful states [that] have special responsibility for everything that is happening on our planet," and that strengthened bilateral cooperation "will ensure international peace and security."

 The two presidents and other officials signed six accords and issued three joint statements (details on significant decisions and deliberations at the summit are discussed below).
 According to McFaul, the main topics at the summit were Iran, a major U.S. concern, and missile defense, a major Russian concern.
-The statement on missile defense cooperation had not been completely worked out before the summit and was finalized at the summit to meet Russian concerns, McFaul reported.
 One achievement of the summit was the establishment of a U.S.-Russia Bilateral Presidential Commission intended to strengthen consultations and diplomacy.
 President Obama highlighted the commission as the "foundation" element in re-setting relations, since it would greatly expand communications between the two countries.
 The presidents are the co-chairs, and the Secretary of State and the Foreign Minister coordinate meetings.
-Thirteen working groups have been established, and additional working groups will be created in the coming months, along with sub-groups as necessary.
-Secretary Clinton plans to travel to Moscow in October 2009 for the first meeting of the Commission coordinators.